 Ready to use this feature?
 Let’s go

 How to Check an Outstanding Debt on a Prepaid Meter with Buypower

 - Simply log on to www.buypower.ng

 - Enter your phone number and click on “click here to buy electricity”

 - Fill in your state, meter number, and the amount you buy for.

 - On the review page, you’d see an “outstanding” field.

 - Whatever amount recorded in the field is the outstanding debt on the meter at that moment.

 It’s truly that simple.
+You can also check your smart card meter debt using the steps above.
 If you still have further questions or you need to speak to someone about a meter’s debt profile, kindly contact your distribution company as they have all the answers to the questions you may have.

 Do share this post with your friends and family who’ll find this post helpful.